-- 1. Target Stocking Standards (TSS) are listed in Appendix 1.1, except - a.
-Where hardwood management is applied under s.8.5; or - b.
-In areas where Heavy Elk Use Area stocking standards are applied, the TSS are 1200 stems per hectare, to allow for clumpy stocking;

-2. TSS is assigned at the SU level.
+- 1. Target Stocking Standards (TSS) are listed in Appendix 1.1; - 2.
+In areas where Heavy Elk Use Area stocking standards are applied, the TSS are 1200 stems per hectare, to allow for clumpy stocking, and - 3.
+TSS is assigned at the SU level.